Inés Weinberg de Roca

 DJH: So you’ve been doing trial, trial judging since 2005 and we’re now in 2008.
 That was the part that confused me a bit.
 And so here you have been hearing the evidence and sometimes impatiently, as I gathered.

-DJH: And also making, with your colleagues, the decision and then if convict-, if there’s a conviction, doing the sentencing.
+DJH: And, and also making, with your colleagues, the decision and then if convict-, if there’s a conviction, doing the sentencing.

 Yes, that will happen in December because the two cases I’ve been on, we’ll deliver the judgments in December.